fatihemregit/BookWebApp/README.md

 ### Day 13 (13.12.2024)
 - The bug in the role assignment system was fixed (AuthUserRepository/AddToRoleAsync method).
   (The issue was that we were trying to map the parameter object to AppUser.
-This was not allowed, and as per my findings, EF Core doesn’t support this.
-Instead, the object’s ID is used to fetch the AppUser using the FindByIdAsync method).
+This was not allowed, and as per my findings, EF Core doesnâ€™t support this.
+Instead, the objectâ€™s ID is used to fetch the AppUser using the FindByIdAsync method).
 - A small change was made in the logging system (moved Microsoft.EntityFrameworkCore.Database.Command logs to warnings in appsettings.json.
 This was done to make error tracking easier, as too many log messages on the console can make debugging difficult).
 - All business logic in the UserController was moved to the UserService in the Business layer.